A time when family and friends gather to remember the abundance of blessings bestowed upon them during the year.

 Collect items for a food shelf, or donate gently used toys to a shelter.

 There is so much need in the world.

 Even a couple of hours a week can make a difference in life.

 Make much of Jesus by giving your time.

 If keeping a thankful journal is not your thing, at least thank God every night before you lay your head down to sleep for three things you are thankful for from your day.

-As we gather together this Thanksgiving, let us make much of Jesus in both our heart and our spirit and be the blessed testimony to those He puts in our path.
+As we gather together this Thanksgiving, let us make much of Jesus in both our hearts and our spirit and be the blessed testimony to those He puts in our path.

-- A transitional kindergarten teacher by day she considers it a privilege teaching little ones the love of Jesus along with instilling in them a love for learning.
+A transitional kindergarten teacher by day she considers it a privilege to teach little ones the love of Jesus along with instilling in them a love for learning.